-The notes in this article can be used to study for tests throughout the year that deal with smaller portions of the curriculum, or they can be referenced in your studying for the final exam.
-In both cases, supplement them with information from a textbook and/or review book.
+The notes in this article can be used to study for AP Biology tests throughout the year that deal with smaller portions of the curriculum, or they can be referenced in your studying for the final AP exam.
+In both cases, you'll want to supplement these notes with information from an AP Biology textbook or review book.

 You should also incorporate practice questions, quizzes, and tests into your studying to solidify your knowledge of the material.
-You can find these resources in my AP Biology study guide, a review book, your textbook, or the materials provided by your teacher.
+You can find these resources in our AP Biology study guide, a review book, your textbook, and the materials provided by your teacher.
 In-class tests, quizzes, and labs are also useful study aids.

 If you're using these notes to study for a particular portion of the AP Biology course, you can find the appropriate topic area in the list below.
-I’ve organized the topics according to the four Big Ideas of the course so that you can find the unit you're looking for more easily.
+We've organized the topics according to the the eight major units of the course so that you can find what you're looking for more easily.

 If you're practicing for in-class tests, you should also rehearse your creepy stare so that your teacher will be too terrified to give you anything less than an A.

-In this section, I’ll give you links to some resources for notes on every aspect of the AP Biology curriculum.
-Make sure you supplement them with class notes and records of your lab assignments.
+In this section, We'll give you links to some resources for notes on every aspect of the AP Biology curriculum.
+Make sure you supplement these with class notes and records of your lab assignments.